AbrahamAvelar/LinearModelCLS/Example.md

 BgDataSinFondo = restarFondoFPs(bgdataPrueba, plt, OnlyMutStrain,OnlyRefStrain)
 ```

+Then we are ready to call the fitting function regress which is inside the ModelASGC script.
+To do so this script first builds the predictor matrix and response vector taking into account which wells are WTrfp+WTcfp reference competitions, which have only one fluorescent strain and that they have enough valid measurements.
+After fitting the data to the model it organizes variables A, S, G and C and some statistics to the output structures.
 ```matlab
 % Prepare input variables
 medicionesminimas=[15]; %Smallest number of valid measurements per well to be included in the fitting function